-I started my career as a professional business organizer and speaker when a friend and mentor asked me what I would do if I had a free afternoon with no other obligations.
+I started my career as an organizing/productivity consultant and speaker when a friend and mentor asked me what I would do if I had a free afternoon with no other obligations.
 My answer?
 I told her I’d likely organize a closet or clean out the kitchen cabinets!
 She then asked me why wasn’t I working as a professional organizer?
 Well, I’ve been professionally organizing ever since.

 I’m also a musician and performer which means I’m super comfortable presenting and teaching to groups large and small.
 My time as a performing arts director still informs how I take in information, assess situations and personalities, and create and present solutions to whatever problem I’m facing.
 I see solving problems as a creative endeavor and it really jazzes me up to solve my clients’ problems.

 I’ve worked hard to ensure I took my natural talent and enjoyment of creating order from chaos as far as it can go by obtaining Certified Professional Organizer® (CPO) training right from the start — 1500 hours for initial certification with required recertification every three years.
-I am one of only 300 CPOs in the country (there are fewer than 350 in the world!) and I’m one of only three in Rhode Island.
+I am one of only a few hundred CPOs in the United States and worldwide, and I’m one of only a few in Rhode Island.
 I’m constantly learning and striving to hone my skills.
 I always want to bring my best to any client’s table.

 I hold a certificate in Time Management and Productivity from the Institute for Challenging Disorganization (ICD), and I am a member of the National Association of Productivity & Organizing Professionals (NAPO), as well as the local NAPO-New England chapter.

 As a speaker, my goal is to make every presentation not just inspiring but filled with content that participants will take away with them and be able to implement immediately in their busy lives.